chill-uk/unraid-uasp-fix/README.md

 All of the files needed are as follows:

 * boot/config/go
-  * ^^ Replacemnt go file to re-apply the custom files on boot.
+  * ^^ Replacement go file to re-apply the custom files on boot.
 * boot/config/custom_scripts/get_hdd_info.sh
   * ^^ Retrieves the disk serial numbers via smrtctl/hdparm
 * boot/rules.d/60-persistent-storage.rules